BlaineDev/431-classes-2022/class01/README.md

 ## Announcements

-1. Thank you to the 43 of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey) (as of 10:12 AM today.)
+1. Thank you to the 48 of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey) (as of 12:49 PM today.)
-    - If you are one of the 17 enrolled students who hasn't completed this yet, please do so today.
+    - If you are one of the 12 enrolled students who hasn't completed this yet, please do so today.
     - Dr. Love will discuss the Survey results once they are complete.
         - For now, I'll agree that there's a lot of work in this course, but your predecessors have found it rewarding.
-    - If you are not enrolled in this class, please talk to me before you leave this room.
+    - If you are **not yet enrolled** in this class, please talk to me before you leave this room.
         - We're (more than) full here, but there is a Section 2 of 431 from 4:00 - 5:15 on Tuesdays and Thursdays.

 2. As part of our slides today, we'll visit [the main course page](https://thomaselove.github.io/431/) for the course, and look over: